jbuchbinder/jbuchbinder.github.com/source/quotes/index.md

 "Listen, what do you think your job is?
 To learn the words?
 The usher can do that.
 Your job is to say them for the first time.
 Each time." - Mike Nichols (to a struggling actor)

+"I'm not interested in a realistic look - not at all, not ever.
+Every film should look the way I feel." - [Martin Scorsese](http://www.rogerebert.com/interviews/interview-with-martin-scorsese), 1976

 ## Existentialism

 "There are two ways to get enough: One is to continue to accumulate more and more.
 The other is to desire less." – G.K.
 Chesterton